aditya-grover/aditya-grover.github.io/_pages/about.md

 Previously, I spent a gap year as a research scientist at the Fundamental AI Research (FAIR) Group at Meta.
 I completed my postdoctoral training at UC Berkeley, PhD at Stanford University, and bachelors at IIT Delhi, all in computer science.
 During my PhD, I spent wonderful summers interning at Google Brain, Microsoft Research, and OpenAI.

-Recently, I co-founded [Inception Labs](https://www.inceptionlabs.ai/) to develop a new generation of parallelizable LLMs that redefine the Pareto frontier for quality, speed, and cost.
+Recently, I co-founded [Inception](https://www.inceptionlabs.ai/) to develop a new generation of parallelizable LLMs that redefine the Pareto frontier for quality, speed, and cost.

 <br>

 # recent news

-- Our team at [Inception Labs](https://www.inceptionlabs.ai/) launched [Mercury](https://www.inceptionlabs.ai/news), the world's first commercial-scale diffusion large language models.
+- Our team at [Inception](https://www.inceptionlabs.ai/) launched [Mercury](https://arxiv.org/abs/2506.17298), the world's first commercial-scale diffusion large language models.
+- Honored to receive the [IJCAI Computers and Thought Award](https://www.ijcai.org/awards).
+- [VideoPhy-2] won the best paper award at the [ICML Workshop on Building Physically Plausible World Models](https://physical-world-modeling.github.io/).
+Congrats Hritik!
 - Honored to be included in the [Forbes 30 Under 30](https://www.forbes.com/30-under-30/2024/science) List.
 - Honored to receive the [GOLD Award](https://alumni.iitd.ac.in/distinguished-alum-awards-2024) for Distinguished Young Alumni from IIT Delhi.
 - Honored to receive the [NSF Career Award](https://newsroom.ucla.edu/dept/faculty/aditya-grover-nsf-award-scientific-applications-generative-ai).
 - We released [Stormer](https://arxiv.org/abs/2312.03876), which beats Graphcast to set a new state-of-the-art for ML-driven weather forecasting.
 Stormer won the best paper award at the Climate Change in AI (CCAI) Workshop at ICLR 2024.
 Congrats Tung!
 - [VideoCon](https://arxiv.org/abs/2311.10111) won the best paper award at Data Problems for Foundation Models workshop at ICLR 2024.
 Congrats Hritik!
-- Honored to be awarded the [Schmidt AI2050 Early Career Fellowship](https://www.schmidtsciences.org/ai2050-early-career-fellows-2024/).
+- Honored to receive the [Schmidt AI2050 Early Career Fellowship](https://www.schmidtsciences.org/ai2050-early-career-fellows-2024/).
 - Honored to be selected as a [Kavli Fellow](https://www.nasonline.org/programs/kavli-frontiers-of-science/news/2023-kavli-fellows.html) by the US National Academy of Sciences.
 - Thank you [Washington Post](https://www.washingtonpost.com/weather/2023/09/21/hurricane-lee-artificial-intelligence-forecasting/), [MIT Tech Review](https://www.technologyreview.com/2023/11/14/1083366/google-deepminds-weather-ai-can-forecast-extreme-weather-quicker-and-more-accurately/) for covering our research on ClimaX.
 My comments on the field more broadly in [Nature](https://www.nature.com/articles/d41586-023-03552-y) and [Science](https://www.science.org/content/article/ai-churns-out-lightning-fast-forecasts-good-weather-agencies)
 - [ClimaX](https://arxiv.org/abs/2301.10343) wins the best paper award at ICML Workshop on ML and Scientific Modeling.
 Congrats Tung!